 Writing for Album Number Two: Friction

-Capitol Records (specifically Tim Trombley) professed to love some of the new songs, and plainly didn’t like some of the others.
+Capitol Records (specifically A&R Director Tim Trombley) professed to love some of the new songs, and plainly just didn’t like some of the others.
 Ultimately, we amassed about forty new tunes, some of which I can hum you to this day, with smart words, moving melodies, and interesting arrangements.
-Capitol felt we still weren’t ‘there’ yet, and urged us to keep writing.
+Capitol felt we still weren’t quite ‘there’ yet, and urged us to keep writing.

 One day Evan Adelman asked, “How about Jules Shear?”
-This was an amazing question to me!
-Jules had written some big 80s hits, including “If She Knew What She Wants” by the Bangles, and “All Through the Night” by Cyndi Lauper, but I had been a huge fan since he’d made a fantastic debut album with Jules and the Polar Bears in 1978.
+This was an amazing question!
+Jules had written some big 80s hits, including “If She Knew What She Wants” by the Bangles, and “All Through the Night” by Cyndi Lauper, but more than that, I had been a huge fan since he’d made a fantastic debut album with Jules and the Polar Bears in 1978.
 (I still know every word of that record).
 And in the mid-80s, Jules had released “Big Boss Sounds,” a truly great, quirky pop/rock album by his band, the Reckless Sleepers, which was a constant favourite of mine.
 I just didn’t know Jules produced albums.

 Apparently, he didn’t.
 Not yet, anyway.
 What Jules wanted to do was co-write an album with us and produce it as well.
 This idea took some getting used to, and Danny and I in particular wrestled with it.